cambridge-cares/TheWorldAvatar/QuestionAnswering/QA_ICL/backend/fastapi_app/README.md

 ### Backend

 Visit `/docs` to see detailed API documentation.
+This Swagger UI will show you all available endpoints and allow you to test them directly from the browser.

 Overview: